juancortr/tadava/README.md

 To use Tadava you will have to:
 1. Load your data to Elasticsearch using the script and instructions provided [here](https://github.com/john-guerra/elasticSearchExperiments/blob/master/DataSampling/indicemapping.md), where the index and mapping requirements to load data into the cluster.
 2. Set Tadava's URL endpoint and relevant columns to visualize in Navio in the file TadavaMiddleware/public/javascripts/navio_set.js
-3. Go to folder TadavaMiddleware and start the server
+3. Go to folder TadavaMiddleware and start the server:
 ````
 execute node app
 ´´´´